-We all are.[Tweet “Not one of us gets through life in a inviolate state.”]
-It just seems that way as we watch the parade of social media and we mistake life representations for life, like when we mistake reality tv for reality.
-Most forms of media are a parade.
+It just seems that way as we watch the social media parade and we mistake life representations for life.
+That’s ridiculous when you think about it, like mistaking reality tv for reality.
+Most forms of media are some kind of parade.
 Big noises, shiny trumpets, flags waving.

 At home and in our lives is where we do the real work, the hard work, where we grit our teeth and the trombone sits in its black case in the garage, unused and out of tune.

 But that’s okay.

 The good thing about being a walking collection of coping mechanisms?
 It means we learned to cope.